 If you want to know more about Pubwatch the national pubwatch website provides addition information.

 Regulatory easement made in 2020 in respect of off-sales of alcohol

 This was a temporary measure which provided automatic extensions to premises licences which only permitted on sales to allow of sales to also take place.
-In the absence of Covid restrictions this measure will lapse on 30 September 2022.
-Any premises wishing to continue making of sales but only having on sales permission must apply for a variation of their licence.
+In the absence of Covid restrictions this measure has been extended beyond 2022 and will lapse on 30 September 2023.
+Any premises wishing to continue making of sales after this date but only having on sales permission must apply for a variation of their licence.

 The Law - Statutory Notices

 It is in everyone's interest to comply with licensing law and both the police and the council are finding there is a lack of knowledge about what your responsibilities are when it comes to displaying licences or club certificates and authorisation.